 At the age of 23, Zainab founded Women for Women International, a grassroots humanitarian and development organization dedicated to serving women survivors of wars by offering support, tools, and access to life-changing skills to move from crisis and poverty to stability and economic self-sufficiency.
-Under her leadership as the organization’s CEO (1993-2011), the organization grew from helping 30 women upon its inception to helping more than 400,000 marginalized women in 8 conflict areas.
+Under her leadership as the organization’s CEO (1993-2011), the organization grew from helping 30 women upon its inception to more than 478,000 marginalized women in 8 conflict areas.
 It also distributed more than $120 million in direct aid and micro credit loans that impacted more than 1.7 million family members.

-Salbi is also the host and creator of several TV shows including: Through Her Eyes with Zainab Salbi, a new original series on Yahoo News! exploring contemporary issues from a female perspective, her acclaimed #MeToo, Now What? on PBS (2018); The Zainab Salbi Project, an original series on Huffington Post (2016); The Nidaa Show with TLC Arabic where she started with the historic first interview of Oprah Winfrey in the Arab world; and her latest Through Her Eyes with Zainab Salbi at Yahoo News.
-She frequently appears in the media as a commentator on MSNBC and other media outlets.
+In her move to journalism and media, Zainab created and hosted several shows including: #MeToo, Now What?
+Original series on PBS (2018); The Zainab Salbi Project, original series on Huffington Post (2016); The Nidaa Show with TLC Arabic where she started with the historic first interview of Oprah Winfrey in the Arab world; and her latest Through Her Eyes with Zainab Salbi at Yahoo News.
+She frequently appears in the media as a commentator on current news.

-Salbi is the author of several books including the national bestseller Between Two Worlds: Escape from Tyranny: Growing Up in the Shadow of Saddam, If You Knew Me You Would Care, and her latest, Freedom is an Inside Job: Owning Our Darkness And Our Light To Heal Ourselves And The World.
+Zainab is the author of several books including the national bestseller Between Two Worlds: Escape from Tyranny: Growing Up in the Shadow of Saddam, If You Knew Me You Would Care, and her latest, Freedom is An Inside Job: Owning Our Darkness and Our Light to Heal Ourselves and the World.

 Zainab Salbi is available for: